gabpmcp/helpdesk-poc/README.md

 - **Immutability**: No mutable data structures or mutable control flows are used.
 - **Functional Error Handling**: Errors are represented as values using the Result type pattern, not exceptions.
 - **Pure Functions**: Functions have no side effects, always return the same output for the same input.
+- **Aggregate Identification**: Email is used as the aggregate identifier throughout the system.

 ## Project Structure